smartgauges/canbox/doc/dev.md

 4.  **Flash:** Use the `make flash_...` commands:
     *   `make flash_vw_nc03`: Flashes the firmware to a Raise VW NC03 adapter using OpenOCD.
 Requires an ST-Link V2 programmer.
     *   `make flash_volvo_od2`: Flashes the firmware to a Raise Volvo OD2 adapter using OpenOCD.
 Requires an ST-Link V2 programmer.

+**Building with PlatformIO**
+*   Follow the instructions in `README.md` to build the firmware using PlatformIO and VS Code.

 **QEMU Emulation:**